jasonrundell/arcline/docs/SETUP.md

 ## Next Steps

-- Deploy the webapp to Vercel (see Step 7 above)
+- Deploy the client to Vercel (see Step 7 above)
 - See [DEPLOYMENT.md](DEPLOYMENT.md) for production server deployment
 - See [VERCEL_DEPLOYMENT.md](VERCEL_DEPLOYMENT.md) for deploying the backend API to Vercel
 - See [TWILIO_SETUP.md](TWILIO_SETUP.md) for advanced Twilio configuration